 Getting the right skill sets, especially for the areas critical to website management, which include graphic design, copywriting, editing, proofing, public relations, and a solid understanding of website best practices, means requiring much more from typical school personnel who are hired for a completely different set of skills.
 You also must deal with staff turnover so you will be hiring for those skill sets over and over again.

 Outsourcing can save your school money, as compared to paying internal staff to develop and manage a website, especially considering that payroll is the most expensive budget item in any school.
 It can also provide you with predictable costs--you'll know what to expect each year.
 A company focused on these specific skillsets can also save money by taking advantage of economies of scale, which you can't do in-house.
 They must, however, make a profit in order to stay in business and continue to serve you, so depending on what all is included you might not see immediate cost savings.
 However, if you receive more for the money spent, you are indeed saving.
 For example, if you get higher quality, consistency, and reliability while spending no more money, you can still count yourself ahead.
 If your formerly static and out-of-date website is now informative and inviting, you are way ahead financially and in reputation.

 So while CMS might seem like a perfect website solution you can control, there are a lot of other factors to consider that might not become apparent until you’re hip-deep in website issues.
-Here at School Webmasters, for example, we have about 30 people dedicated to perform your updates on a daily basis (including graphic updates).
+Here at School Webmasters, for example, we have about 30 people dedicated to performing your updates on a daily basis (including graphic updates, ADA website compliance, and quality control).
 We have our own style sheets so that your content is always edited and consistent.
 Have a problem or issue?
 We fix it.
 We become your professional, personal webmasters.
 All for a low monthly hosting fee of $149.00 per site).
-While managing your own CMS might be what a majority of schools are doing, it may no longer be the wisest use of your staff’s time or skills.
+While managing your own CMS might be what others are doing, it may no longer be the wisest use of your staff’s time or skills.